-Saint Rita School embraces the idea that "the soul of education is the education of the soul" (attributed to Pope Pius XI).
-We are a small Catholic school dedicated to forming children intellectually and spiritually using the teachings and traditions of the Catholic Church.
-We treasure Faith in Jesus Christ and are dedicated to serving His people.
+Saint Rita School believes that "the soul of education is the education of the soul" (Pope Pius XI).
+We are a small Catholic school in the classical tradition, dedicated to forming children intellectually and spiritually following the teachings and traditions of the Catholic Church.
+We treasure faith in Jesus Christ and are dedicated to serving His people.